Development and Investment

 For Desert Energy to be useable we have to build two structures: a power plant in the desert and a transmission line to Europe.
-If the energy is used locally or the facility produces hydrogen, the cost of the investment drops significantly as the transmission line is not necessary in these cases.
+If the energy is used locally or the facility produces hydrogen, the cost of investment drops significantly as the transmission line is not necessary in these cases.

 The maintenance cost of such a power plant is comparable to that of the slightly more complex gas or coal plants.
 Nuclear plants have a far higher maintenance cost, due to higher security requirements.

 At this point fossil fuels already offer no advantage over desert energy and their position is getting worse: Even without the climate crisis, renewables are inevitable.
 The world is running out of fossil fuels!
+Although there are some reserves in Siberia and Antarctica, the cost will go up.
+These locations are not economically viable for large-scale extraction.

 And when some commodity gets ever rarer, while demand increases… the price goes up.